Ammonium Uranyl Carbonate SDS

 Inhalation:

-• Apply artificial respiration if is not breathing.
+• Apply artificial respiration if the victim is not breathing.

 • Administer oxygen if breathing is difficult.